SamuelWorkman/samuelworkman_cv/README.md

 This repo contains my data-driven [pagedown package](https://pagedown.rbind.io) cv for my academic and consulting work.
 This repo is forked from Nick Strayer's version of a [pagedown](https://pagedown.rbind.io) cv.
 Please see below for his original `README.md`

+# To Do:
+- [ ] Move Skills & Experience to text-block
+- [ ] parse positions sheet
+- [ ] create different sheet for two-page cv

 From Nick Strayer's `README.md` at `nstrayer/cv`:

 ## My pagedown rendered CV